How to Remove PUPs and Other Unexpected Things From Your Computer

 AdwCleaner UAC Prompt

 AdwCleaner UAC Prompt.
+(Screenshot: askleo.com)

-Also click I agree to any licensing terms agreement.
+Click I agree to any licensing terms agreement.
 Click Scan Now.

 AdwCleaner

 AdwCleaner.
-(Click for larger image.)
+Click for larger image.
+(Screenshot: askleo.com)

 Once the scan is complete, AdwCleaner will present its scan results.

-If you’re not certain about what AdwCleaner finds, go ahead and let it clean up anything you don’t recognize by clicking Clean & Repair.
+If you’re not certain what AdwCleaner finds, go ahead and let it clean up anything you don’t recognize by clicking Clean & Repair.
 (It first warns you that all programs should be closed.)

 The ultimate removal

-Even with the tools I’ve outlined and other tools that may also be used or come along later, there’s a real possibility that the unwanted software will still not be completely or successfully removed.
-This often happens when the PUP is new and the security-software makers are catching up to the latest tricks.
+Even with the tools I’ve outlined, and other tools that may also be used or come along later, there’s a real possibility that the unwanted software will still not be completely or successfully removed.
+This often happens when the PUP is new and the security software makers are catching up to the latest tricks.

-If you have a backup image of the machine as it was prior to these pests getting installed, you can simply restore your machine to that image, and they’re gone.
+It’s worthwhile to consider restoring from a recent backup image.
+If you have a backup image of the machine from before the pests were installed, you can restore your machine to that image, and they’re gone.
 No fancy tools are needed, and you needn’t just hope that it works.
 Restoring to a prior backup works every time.

-Presuming, of course, you have one.
+Assuming, of course, you have one.

 Prevention